vvhawk/band-website/README.md

 <p align="center">
   <img src="./extras/checkout.gif" width="300" height="300"/>
 </p>

-### Responsive Design
-- A design that adjusts to different screen sizes

 ### Familiar Font
 - This website uses the same font as the book